Loom Hero Image

 Course

-I am happy to share that Loom has received design awards from different design competitions!
+I am happy to share that Loom has received design awards in various categories from three design competitions under the student or concept category.

-Loom has also received awards from the Core77 Design Awards
+Loom has received three awards from the Core77 Design Awards.

 Service Design, Student Runner-Up